founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY cy.category, cy.year;
 ```

-**Expected output interpretation:** YoY percentage change for each category by year — identifies categories with sustained growth or decline.
+**Output interpretation:** YoY percentage change for each category by year — identifies categories with sustained growth or decline.
 Use with charts to spot consistent patterns.

 ---